ethervox-ai/ethervoxai/docs/legal.md

-# 🧾 EthervoxAI Legal Notice
+﻿# ðŸ§¾ EthervoxAI Legal Notice

 EthervoxAI is an open-source software platform for non-commercial use, licensed under the **Creative Commons BY-NC-SA 4.0 International License**.

 ---

-## 🔐 Intellectual Property
+## ðŸ” Intellectual Property

-- The name “EthervoxAI,” associated branding, and code artifacts are the property of Mike Kostersitz unless otherwise noted.
+- The name â€œEthervoxAI,â€ associated branding,
+and code artifacts are the property of Mike Kostersitz unless otherwise noted.
 - Contributors retain rights to their own work, which will be jointly governed under the same license terms.

 ---

-## 📛 Trademark Use
+## ðŸ“› Trademark Use

 You may not use EthervoxAI branding, logos, or trademarks in a way that implies endorsement, affiliation, or commercial licensing without written permission.

 ---

-## 🚫 Commercial Use
+## ðŸš« Commercial Use

 No individual or organization may: